 ADHD Assessments for Adults in Washington

-What an ADHD assessment can look like
+What does an ADHD assessment look at?

 Your assessment may explore:

-• Attention and focus patterns
+• attention and focus patterns

-• Time perception and follow-through
+• time perception and follow-through

-• Emotional regulation and overwhelm
+• emotional regulation and overwhelm

-• Childhood and lifelong patterns
+• childhood and lifelong patterns

-Here’s how the ADHD assessment process works
+Here’s how the assessment process works

 1. Initial consultation